ryanatkn/react-typescript-closing-the-loop/README.md

 it's a modest additional cost to adopt a gradual typing technology like TypeScript or Flow.
 Hopefully I've convinced you to try a typed language that compiles to JS if you haven't already!

-This post is from a programmer's perspective - designers and others may have different priorities.
+This article is from a programmer's perspective - designers and others may have different priorities.
-My primary concerns are code maintenance, correctness, and comprehension, all of which contribute directly to productivity, particularly when working on a team or on a long-lived project.
+My primary concerns are code maintenance, correctness, and comprehension, all of which contribute directly to productivity, particularly when working on a team or a long-lived project.
-I may look at a framework and see a broken loop, but others may see a more concise, familiar, and approachable framework as compared to React and TypeScipt.
+I may look at a framework and see a broken loop, but others may see a more concise, familiar, and approachable framework compared to React and TypeScipt.
-It's important to understand the tradeoffs, and hopefully this post communicates just how much the computer can help us accomplish our goals with the right tools.
+It's important to understand the tradeoffs, and hopefully this article communicates just how much the computer can help us accomplish our goals with the right tools.

 Are React and TypeScript flawless?
 Oh heck no!
 Are any big software projects?